Encryptioner/fish-boat-ludu/ai-instructions/task-1-initial-setup.md

 ### Comments
 1. It doesn't look like the expected game.
 The boat and fish doesn't expand over multiple cell
-2. The funcationality seems broke
+2. The functionality seems broke

 ## Instruction List 4

 ### Instructions
 1. Play the game.
 See how it works
-2. Then clone the funcationality
+2. Then clone the functionality
-3. Your work is not good and even the funcationality seems broke
+3. Your work is not good and even the functionality seems broke

 ### Comments
 1. It created ladder and snake